10 Traveller reviews from Holiday Watchdog

 The Most Luxurious Beach Hotel in Egypt

-- Travel date: Sat 24th of April 2010
+- Travel date: 24th April 2010

 - Travel date: 9th March 2010

 great hotel, but almost empty

+"Excellent staff!
+Very polite staff!
+They do their best to serve you.
+The hotel is great but it was almost empty.
+They work mostly with conventions as they told me.
 I recoment Olive restaurant, not only for breakfast but also for a la carte dinners.
 It is expensive but you get the best food there.
 We went also in the Crowne Plaza / Sahara Sands and Oasis Souq al Hana restaurant - 210LE plus taxes per person for unlimited buffet, Italian, Indian or Asian food counters, massive range of desserts, salads etc, but we did not felt satisfaction with the food (only the desserts were interesting).
 Snorkeling was a unique experience there.
 Food and internet were very expensive."

-- Travel date: Sat 23rd of January 2010
+- Travel date: 23rd January 2010

 A beautiful hotel

+"This hotel is truly an impressive building, much due to its enormous lagoon, which I thought during a long part of my stay, that this was the main swimming pool.
+After staying there for a full week, I realised that there are several other pools, one even heated and the lagoon is only a point of attraction.
+Me and my partner did attempt to swim in the lagoon, but the water was too cold.
 The hotel was one of the cleanest I have ever seen and the rooms, spacious and modern.
 It was a pleasure to sit on the balcony and have either morning coffee or evening tea.
 The staff was friendly.
 The bar had a magnificent view overlooking the lagoon.
 The food areas offered a wide variety of global food.
 Me and my partner tried all the hotel restaurants and we enjoyed the quality of the cuisine.
 My partner who is a keen swimmer, scuba dived in the Red Sea and was impressed with the underwater scenery.
 This became a daily routine in his programme during our stay there, while I enjoyed the privacy of the beach."

-- Travel date: Sat 26th of December 2009
+- Travel date: 26th December 2009

 p Perfect Stay at The Palace

-- Travel date: Tue 3rd of November 2009
+- Travel date: 3rd November 2009

 If a few more people go it will be superb !